 Plasma: The liquid part of the blood in which red blood cells, white blood cells, and platelets are suspended.

 Plasma cells: Special white blood cells that produce antibodies.
 The malignant cell in myeloma.
 Normal plasma cells produce antibodies to fight infection.
 In myeloma, malignant plasma cells produce large amounts of abnormal antibodies that lack the capability to fight infection.
 The abnormal antibodies are the monoclonal protein, or M-protein.
 Plasma cells also produce other chemicals that can cause organ and tissue damage (i.e., anemia, kidney damage, and nerve damage).

 Plasmacytoma: A collection of plasma cells found in a single location rather than diffusely throughout the bone marrow, soft tissue, or bone.

 Plasmapheresis: The process of removing certain proteins from the blood.
-Plasmapheresis can be used to remove excess antibodies from the blood of multiple myeloma patients.
+Plasmapheresis can be used to remove high levels of monoclonal myeloma protein from the blood of myeloma patients.

-Platelet: One of the three major blood elements, others being the red blood cells and white blood cells.
-Platelets plug up breaks in the blood vessel walls and stimulate blood clot formation.
+Platelets: One of the three major blood elements, others being the red blood cells and white blood cells.
+Platelets plug up breaks in the blood vessel walls and release substances that stimulate blood clot formation.
 Platelets are the major defense against bleeding.
 Also called thrombocytes.